 Absorbing the economically depressed East Germany proved expensive and Kohl’s government had to raise taxes and cut government spending.
 Voter discontent and a severe recession in 1992-93 caused Kohl’s party to lose much of his majority in the legislature.
 Continuing high unemployment enabled rival Social Democratic Party, led by Gerhardt Schröder, to form a coalition government and push the CDU out of power in 1998.
 Helmut Kohl quickly resigned as his party’s leader.

 In the years after his defeat, Helmut Kohl’s life took several adverse turns.
 In 2001, his life was consumed by a scandal arising from illegal campaign contributions received by the CDU during Kohl’s leadership.
 That same year his wife died and he retired from politics.
-Since 2008, Kohl has remarried to Maike Richter and has suffered a series of illnesses ranging from a stroke to an in inflamed gall bladder.
+Kohl married Maike Richter in 2008.
+In his later years, he suffered a series of illnesses ranging from a stroke to an inflamed gall bladder.
 In 2012, he underwent open heart surgery and later intestinal surgery.
 Though in frail health, he criticized Chancellor Angela Merkel’s austerity policies during the European debt crisis.
 In 2016, he issued a joint-press release with Hungarian Prime Minister Viktor Orban expressing doubt that Europe could absorb refugees indefinitely.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!